 By developing a model of undirected consumer search with firm competition, this paper has characterized the market outcomes and developed several empirically testable predictions - specifically the short- and long-run dynamics - resulting from the bounded rationality of agents.
 The short-run dynamics are characterized by stochastic Edgeworth cycles.
 For a given distribution of consumer search thresholds, the firm with the larger installed base has the greater incentive to monopolize residual demand rather than continuing the price war.
-Hence, in situations in which the firms' opportunities to update prices occur more frequently than the consumers' opportunities to reevaluate search decisions, larger firms are more likely to end the reset the cycle by monopolizing residual demand, a prediction consistent with gasoline markets (Noel, 2007b; Atkinson, 2009; Zimmerman et al., 2012; Isakower and Wang, 2014).
-These cycles persist (aperiodically) in the long run unless consumers can learn to search with sufficient infrequency (almost surely not search).
-Hence, convergence to the kinked demand equilibria of Maskin and Tirole (1988) and the Diamond paradox occurs only under restricted circumstances.
+Thus, in situations in which the firms' opportunities to update prices occur more frequently than the consumers' opportunities to reevaluate search decisions, larger firms are more likely to end the reset the cycle by monopolizing residual demand, a prediction consistent with gasoline markets (Noel, 2007b; Atkinson, 2009; Zimmerman et al., 2012; Isakower and Wang, 2014).
+Conditions C1, C2' and C3 dictate the long run convergence.
+Though defined in terms of the judo price, residual maximizer, and search cost, these conditions can be linked back to fundamentals of the model and convergence (or lack thereof) can be determined by exogenous factors.